Quality Assessment of DIBR-synthesized views: An Overview

 \subsubsection{\bf{Analysis of Krasula's model}}

-the above methods compare the performance of each metric by calculating their correlations with the subjective results.
+The above methods compare the performance of each metric by calculating their correlations with the subjective results.
 However they only consider the mean value of subjective scores, the uncertainty of the subjective scores are ignored.
-In addition, the quality scores need to be regressed by a regression function cf. Eq.~\ref{eq:regression}, that is not the way they are exactly used in real scenarios.
+In addition, the quality scores need to be regressed by a regression function \textsl{cf.} Eq.~\ref{eq:regression}, that is not the way they are exactly used in real scenarios.
 Thus, we further conduct a statistical test proposed by Krasula \textsl{et al.} in \cite{krasula2016accuracy} which does not suffer from the drawbacks of the above methods.
 The performances of objective metrics are evaluated by their classification abilities.

 As shown in Fig. \ref{fig:Krasula}, firstly, the tested image pairs in the dataset are divided into two groups: different and similar according to their subjective scores.
-The cumulative distribution function (cdf) of the normal distribution is used to calculate the probability of image pairs.
-Then, we consider the pairs with higher than the selected significance level 0.95 to be significantly different.
+The cumulative distribution function ({CDF}) of the normal distribution is used to calculate the probability of image pairs.
+Then, we consider the pairs with {a probabilty} higher than the selected significance level 0.95 to be significantly different.
 The others will be recognized as similar.

-There are two performance analysis.
-The first performance analysis is conducted by by evaluating how well the objective metric succeeds to distinguish significantly different image pairs from unsignificantly different video pairs, in a consistent way with subjective evaluation of significant difference.
-In the case of the two videos in the pair are significantly different according to the subjective results.
+There are two performance analyses.
+The first performance analysis is conducted by \st{by} evaluating how well the objective metric succeeds to distinguish significantly different image pairs from {non-significantly} different video pairs, in a consistent way with subjective evaluation of significant difference.
 The second analysis determines whether the objective metric can correctly identify the image of higher quality in the pair.

 Compared to simply calculating the correlation coefficients, this model considers not only the mean value of subjective scores, but also their uncertainties.
 Besides, since no regression is used, this model less depends on the quality ranges of different datasets.
 Another advantage of Krasula's model is that it can easily combine the data from multiple datasets and evaluate a comprehensive performance on multiple datasets instead of simply averaging the results on different datasets.